s00r1/calendrier/README_en.md

 - Print directly from the browser
 - Admin interface elements are automatically hidden when printing
 - Bilingual interface (French/العربية) with instant switching via the AR/FR button
-- Online saving of assignments thanks to JSONBin via the `/api/jsonbin-proxy` function (deploy it to Vercel with the `JSONBIN_KEY` environment variable)
+- Online saving of assignments thanks to Firebase Firestore

 ## Installation